-SEND Tribunal – Update for volunteers, parents and carers Updated 04.12.2020 14:49 There is guidance on how tribunals, including the Special Educational Needs and Disability (“SEND”) Tribunal, are responding to the current situation with regards to COVID-19.
+Latest News SEND Tribunal – Update for volunteers, parents and carers Updated 03.09.2021 11:45 There is guidance on how courts are going to open up following the lifting of restrictions in the summer.
 You should also take a look at our page on where to get help with making an appeal.
-Remote hearings The SEND Tribunal has been conducting all hearings on paper or by telephone (and, where the technology permits, by video) since Monday 23 March 2020.
-This is expected to continue at least until the end of 2020.
+Remote hearings The guidance relating to the SEND Tribunal has not yet been changed.
+We anticipate that video hearings will continue and IPSEA will update this page as soon as plans for beyond September 2021 are issued.
+The Tribunal team has been improving its virtual hearing platform – including by using linked rooms for BSL or spoken interpretation.
 The SEND Tribunal administration team will send out log in details in advance of the hearing.
 These will be issued when the Notice of Hearing is issued.
 Instead of a physical venue you will see dial in or video dial in details with full instructions on how to join.
 General guidance on joining telephone and video hearings is available.
 Telephone hearings are via an 0800 number and so should be free from landline or mobile.
 If a video hearing is ordered and you are concerned that your internet connection is not good enough, there will also be the option of joining via phone.
 The number to call should be included in the Notice of Hearing, but if it is not, contact the SEND Tribunal to find this out.
 If you require technical support for a telephone or video hearing you can call 0330 8089405.
 You can find further guidance on how telephone and video hearings will be used during the COVID-19 outbreak here.
 This is for people attending remote hearings who want to have a third party supporting them.
 This could be a friend, family member or someone from a charitable or local government service.
-There may be an option to use a court venue if there is no access to a stable telephone or internet connection but you would need to check this with the SEND Tribunal administration team.
+There may be an option to use a court venue if there is no access to a stable telephone or internet connection or you require a face-to-face hearing as a reasonable adjustment because of a disability.
+However, you would need to check whether this was possible with the SEND Tribunal administration team as early as possible in the appeal process, because pressure on court venues may well remain despite the lifting of restrictions.
 Alternatively, you may be able to agree with the SEND Tribunal and the LA that a paper hearing (which does not require attendance of the parties or witnesses) would be appropriate.
-In exceptional circumstances, the SEND Tribunal may be able to arrange a face-to-face hearing or a hearing where some people attend in person and others join remotely.
-What can be arranged will depend on the individual circumstances and the area’s COVID-19 restrictions.
-The SEND Tribunal have asked parties not to call the Tribunal until 2 days before hearings if they haven’t heard anything as, like every public service, they are affected by staff shortages as a result of COVID-19.
 In cases conducted wholly as video proceedings, the SEND Tribunal is able to direct that the proceedings be recorded.
 We are not aware of the SEND Tribunal routinely exercising this power and you should still take notes of proceedings for your records.
-Upper Tribunal hearings The Upper Tribunal Revised Guidance for Users states that there will be considerable delays in deciding most appeals.
+Upper Tribunal hearings The Upper Tribunal Revised Guidance for Users states that there will be delays in deciding most appeals.
 The Upper Tribunal (Administrative Appeals) Chamber ("UTAAC") may decide that an application or appeal can be decided without a hearing.
 If a judge decides a hearing is required, you will asked for information to help the judge decide whether it should be held in person or remotely.
-Top tips Contact all your witnesses and anyone else dialling in on your behalf, in advance, to check whether they have reliable phone or internet connection.
+Top tips for virtual hearings Contact all your witnesses and anyone else dialling in on your behalf, in advance, to check whether they have reliable phone or internet connection.
 If they do not, then let the LA and the SEND Tribunal know as soon as possible.
 If possible, try to arrange a telephone or virtual meeting before the hearing to give you, any witnesses and advocate you have the opportunity to speak before it begins.
 If you have any late evidence, send this to the normal email address ([email protected]), with details of your hearing date, time, and appeal number.
 At the start of the hearing, check that this has been received by the panel.
 If it has not you may be able to resubmit it via email for their attention and possibly present it live by sharing your screen in the virtual hearing.
 If the panel agrees to you presenting late evidence in this way, minimise other windows to make sure you only share what you intend to!
 If you or anyone else expected to dial-in has caring responsibilities (with many school children now at home, this may well be a concern) alert the LA and the Tribunal to this to discuss what accommodations might be possible.
 If you are taking part in a hearing with the support of an advocate, speak to them in advance to agree how you will communicate with them confidentially during the hearing as necessary.
 Try to agree a how you will communicate with the LA as necessary during any breaks in the hearing.
-Avoid using any “chat” function on the software used for a virtual hearing for any communication that’s not intended the LA or SEND Tribunal panel have sight of.
+Avoid using any “chat” function on the software used for a virtual hearing for any communication that you don't want to share with the LA or SEND Tribunal panel.
 Make sure you are sitting somewhere comfortable, quiet and close to charging points.
-It’s a good idea to aim to be ready around 15 minutes early to make sure the phone or computer you are using is charged or plugged in so technology doesn’t cause distraction or delay.
+The joining instructions usually suggest that you try logging in about 15 minutes early to make sure that everything works.
+Make sure that the phone or computer you are using is charged or plugged in.
 If you’re referring to documents in the bundle during a phone or video hearing, double check everyone has the right page as it will be trickier than in person to ensure everyone is looking at the right document.
-Make sure you keep notes as the hearing is going on, so when it’s your turn to talk you can address things raised by others when they were talking.
-Let the judge lead the call.
-Remember the hearing is still fairly formal and so you should not talk over the judge – but the SEND Tribunal will be understanding of the fact that it will be harder to know who is meant to be talking when!
+Make sure you keep notes as the hearing is going on, so when it’s your turn to talk, you can address things raised by others when they were talking.
 As well as providing these updates the legal team also deliver live training in various areas of special educational needs law.
 If you would like to learn from them, take a look at our upcoming training sessions.